 - Preserve these Hallowed Grounds.
-This objective ensures that ANC's grounds, memorials, and facilities continue to honor the veterans and their families who have served the Nation by providing a sense of beauty and peace.
+This objective ensures that ANC's grounds, memorials, and facilities continue to honor the veterans and their families who have served the nation by providing a sense of beauty and peace.
 In 2018, we began capturing data for infrastructure maintenance work.
 This ongoing effort will assist in determining the annual cost of recurring maintenance and infrastructure.
 In 2014, ANC negotiated a programmatic agreement with the Advisory Council on Historic Preservation and the Virginia State Historic Preservation Officer under the National Historic Preservation Act of 1966 for the use, sustainment, and conservation of over 200 historic structures.
 Bi-annually we assess the condition of all historic structures and prepare environmentally sound treatment recommendations which determines upcoming restoration project priorities and guides routine preservation work.
 As a national shrine, ANC's impressive 689-acre landscape also requires consistent attention and improvements to maintain and enhance its designed and natural beauty and native environment.
-In April 2018, ANC was awarded Level III arboretum accreditation by the ArbNet Arboretum Accreditation Program and the Morton Arboretum for achievements in meeting specific standards for arboreta and botanic gardens; ANC continues to maintain this designation.
+In April 2018, ANC was awarded Level III Arboretum accreditation by the ArbNet Arboretum Accreditation Program and the Morton Arboretum for achievements in meeting specific standards for arboreta and botanic gardens; ANC continues to maintain this designation.
 Great care is taken by dedicated cemetery employees and contract staff working tirelessly throughout the year to ensure the grounds are maintained to the highest standards.
-In 2014 and 2018, ANC received stormwater permits authorizing ANC to discharge stormwater collected by their storm sewer systems to waters of the United States, specifically tributaries of the Chesapeake Bay.
+In 2023 ANC again received stormwater permits authorizing ANC to discharge stormwater collected by their storm sewer systems to waters of the United States, specifically tributaries of the Chesapeake Bay.
 ANC has over thirty stormwater best management practices.
 These stormwater practices provide a beautiful and functional landscape for improving water quality of the Chesapeake Bay.
-At its end state, this objective ensures that ANC's physical setting is kept at national shrine standards, which enhances the experience for visitors and families coming to mourn for and honor our Nation's military heroes. - Synchronize & Sustain Arlington National Cemetery for the Future.
+At its end state, this objective ensures that ANC's physical setting is kept at national shrine standards, which enhances the experience for visitors and families coming to mourn for and honor our nation's military heroes. - Synchronize & Sustain Arlington National Cemetery for the Future.
 Our goal is to synchronize cemetery activities, which includes maximizing burial opportunities, allowing for more contiguous interment space via the Southern Expansion project and implementing the ANC Interment Management Plan that will prioritize land use, equipment locations, and optimize utilization of resources.
 Leveraging technology and industry innovations will allow ANC to adapt to new burial procedures and techniques, and changing family desires during their time of need, while sustaining the iconic nature of the cemetery, and extending operations, well into the future. - Infrastructure Modernization Projects: ANMC continues to execute facilities sustainment, restoration, and modernization (FSRM) of its previously long-neglected infrastructure.
-With few exceptions, ANMC has completed work on failing systems and is now modernizing the remaining infrastructure in a systematic manner while implementing management systems to track, forecast and program for FSRM. - General Building Repair This project category is transitioning from urgent repair activities to preventive maintenance and FSRM.
-This includes addressing public accessibility shortfalls that are a significant concern given the high number of aging veterans and wounded warriors who visit ANC.
-In FY 2024, ANC plans an extensive repair of the roof for the Military Women's Memorial (MWM) Education Center.
-Facilities still requiring upgrades include the main floor and basement of the Welcome Center.
+With few exceptions, ANMC has completed work on failing systems and is now modernizing the remaining infrastructure in a systematic manner while implementing management systems to track, forecast and program for FSRM. - Modernize Historic Structures In FY 2026, ANC plans to award phase 1 of the modernization project of the interior of the Memorial Amphitheater.
+This historic structure houses the Tomb Guard quarters, the Tomb of the Unknown Soldier visitor experience space, chapel, and an extensive curated collection.
+The interior has been plagued with leaks, inadequate ventilation, and lack of fire suppression system.
+The design of the modernization of the Memorial Amphitheater was awarded in late FY 2024.
+The project will be phased due to the size.
+It is expected that temporary facilities will be required during construction for the Tomb Guards.
+Completion of the modernization project is expected in FY 2029.